-Eremophila bignoniiflora is spreading, weeping shrub that may reach a height of five metres by almost the same width.
+Eremophila bignoniiflora is spreading, weeping shrub that may reach a height of 5 metres by almost the same width.
 The branches are smooth and sticky.

-Leaves are light green, long and strap-like.
-The flowers are large, tubular and usually cream with purple spots in the throat.
-Some plants have pale to deep pink blooms.
-The flowers are some of the largest in the genus.
+Eremophila spp. have 5-merous flowers with the 5 petals usually fused into a tube (tubulate to campanulate) with 5 petal-lobes (often described as 2-lipped with 3 upper lobes and 2 lower), occurring in small-numbered clusters per leaf axil.
+Flowers are often curved.
+In this species, the flowers are large, tubular and usually cream with purple spots in the throat; to 40 mm long, and produced solitarily in leaf axils.
+Some plants have pale to deep pink blooms and the flowers of this species are considered amongst the largest in the genus.
 The flowering period extends from winter to spring with sporadic flowering at other times.

 Judicious pruning will maintain the graceful weeping habit and prevent plants becoming straggly.

-The wood is said to be fragrant, cross grained, hard and will take a high polish.
+The wood of the species is said to be fragrant, cross grained, hard and will take a high polish if worked.